A Doji Candlestick pattern has very small body or none. It may appear with a small body and shadows or just in form of a cross.

-Meanwhile, Doji 3 appears to be a strong long legged doji following another Doji showing a strong battle between the buyers and the sellers at that moment.
+Meanwhile, Doji 3 is a strong long legged doji following another Doji showing.
+This shows a strong battle between the buyers and the sellers at that moment.
 Next blue candlestick is not significant due to the strong rejection of higher prices indicated by the long upper shadow of the doji.

 Therefore, the appearance of the blue candlestick means that there are still some of the buyers who have not given up yet.
-So the next candlestick gives us confirmation for our entry level but sellers still stand higher chances as long as the next bullish candlestick does not close above the upper shadow.
+So the next candlestick gives you confirmation for your entry level.
+Sellers still stand higher chances as long as the next bullish candlestick does not close above the upper shadow.

 let’s look at our second example below.

-If a doji forms in a downtrend and is followed by a large bullish candlestick, it signals weakness on the side of the sellers and a trend is likely to change direction to the upside.
+If a doji forms in a downtrend and is followed by a large bullish candlestick, it signals weakness on the side of the sellers.
+It is a strong signal that a trend is likely to change direction to the upside.
 This is identified on the chart by a Doji 2 & 4.

 A doji candlestick pattern is more meaningful when it appears on levels of support and resistance than when in the middle of a trend.